 If the listed "Destination Model" is a distribution amplifier (DA) one of the final destinations can be listed in parentheses after the "Input Name".
-All labels shall match to their corresponding tags on the asbuilt system drawings for easy identification.
+All labels shall match to their corresponding tags on the asbuilt system drawings for easy identification, and include BDF/IDF, patch panel, and port information for applicable devices.